Frome Hoard: Inquest and valuation

-A coroner's treasure inquest was held on 22 July 2010 to determine the status of the hoard.
-The inquest declared that the coins were treasure, and therefore became property of the Crown.
-However, under the terms of the 1996 Treasure Act, a museum may purchase the hoard at an officially valued price, with the purchase price being given jointly to the finder and landowner as a reward.
-Somerset County Council Heritage Service indicated that it wished to acquire the hoard, and put the coins on display in the new Museum of Somerset in Taunton when it re-opened in 2011.
+A coroner's treasure inquest was held on 22 July 2010.
+The inquest declared that the coins were treasure, and hence property of the Crown.
+However, under the terms of the 1996 Treasure Act, a museum may purchase the hoard at an officially-determined price, with half of the proceeds going to the finder and half to the landowner.
+Somerset County Council Heritage Service indicated that it wished to acquire the hoard, and to put the coins on display in the new Museum of Somerset in Taunton when it re-opened in 2011.

-In October 2010, the hoard was valued by the Treasure Valuation Committee at £320,250, and a public appeal was launched by the Art Fund to raise this amount of money so that the hoard can be purchased by the Museum of Somerset.
-If the museum succeeded in raising the required money by the deadline of 1 February 2011, it would be shared equally between the finder, Dave Crisp, and the landowners, Geoff and Anne Sheppard, as a reward.
+In October 2010, the hoard was valued by the Treasure Valuation Committee at £320,250, and a public appeal was launched by the Art Fund.
+The Art Fund itself provided an initial £40,250, while the British Museum donated 50p for each copy sold of its book on the hoard (see Further Reading, below).
+Ultimately, with the help of a grant from the National Heritage Memorial Fund, including £105,000 for conservation work, the Museum of Somerset in Taunton acquired the hoard in 2011.

-The Art Fund gave an initial £40,250 to the appeal fund.
-The British Museum donated 50p for each copy sold of the book about the hoard, by Moorhead et al., which was published by the museum (see Further Reading, below).

 Display

-A selection of the coins were put on display at the British Museum on 8 July 2010 for a press photocall, and the entire hoard was subsequently displayed in Gallery 68 of the British Museum between 15 July and 31 August 2010.
-Some of the coins from the hoard were exhibited at Frome Library on 22 July 2010, and again on 23 October 2010.
+A selection of the coins were initially on display at the British Museum on 8 July 2010 for a press photocall, and the entire hoard was subsequently displayed at the British Museum between 15 July and 31 August 2010.
+Some of the coins were exhibited at Frome Library on 22 July 2010, and again on 23 October 2010.

 The find was included as part of a BBC Two television programme, Digging for Britain, presented by Alice Roberts in August 2010.

-With the help of a grant from the National Heritage Memorial Fund (NHMF) the Museum of Somerset in Taunton acquired the hoard in 2011 at the official value of £320,250.
-The grant from NHMF included £105,000 for conservation work.

 The hoard was put on permanent display at the Museum of Somerset when it reopened on 29 September 2011.